Explore Newtown, home of industrial history, culture, and big ideas

 The Severn at Newtown is already wide and proud, weaving into town under the impressive, Victorian Long Bridge.
 But before you walk along it, head into town, where you'll Newtown's industrial history celebrated very proudly.
 Take in the grandeur of the Royal Welsh Warehouse: this is the first place in the world where mail order began, thanks to the entrepreneurial nous of the local, and rather canny, Pryce Pryce-Jones, who used the local railways to send catalogues and his woollen goods all over Europe.
 The Newtown Textile Museum nearby (open from May to September), also shows how weaving and looming boomed here, and runs workshops in felt-making and spinning to keep that legacy thriving.
 And don't miss the stunning and genuinely progressive Oriel Davies Gallery, which hosts ten exhibitions of contemporary art a year across its beautiful airy spaces.
 Its lovely shop and bright cafe also make it a great part of the community.

 Radical politics thrived in Newtown too.
 Robert Owen was an early advocate of universal education, utopian socialism, and the Co-operative Movement, and the Robert Owen Museum hosts of Wales' most fascinating small exhibitions.
 His plans for education for all and model communities take you into the mind of an extraordinary man, another Aneurin Bevan many years before his time.
-Also look out for the town's WH Smith, the only one in Britain to be decorated as it was when it first opened in 1927.
+Also look out for the town's branch of W H Smith at 24 High Street, the only one in Britain to be decorated as it was when it first opened in 1927.
 The Newtown shop was chosen especially by the business itself, and the oak shelving and period lighting are particularly beautiful.
-A small museum upstairs also charts the history of the company we know so well.
+A small museum upstairs also charts the history of the well known company.

 Explore a nature-lovers' paradise as you head north